lucien-carneiro/zappy-documentation/docs/Server.rst

 Commands Queue
 **************
-In order to receive a large number of commands and to be able to process them all, we have set up a FIFO (First In First Out) type queue system.
+In order to receive a large number of commands and to be able to process them all, we have set up a FIFO (First In First Out) type queue system:

 .. code:: C